Surface imperfections (optics): ISO 10110-7

 This standard is used in the USA, China, Japan, Russia, and all of Europe.

-The notation as of 2007 is: 5/ N x A; C N' x A'; L N" x A"; E A, where N and A represent the number of defects and the maximum size of the defect, N' and A' represent the number of imperfections on the coating and their maximum size, N and A represent the number of scratches allowed and their maximum size and A represent the maximum size of an edge chip (a defect on the rim of the optical element).
+The notation as of 2007 is: 5/ N x A; C N' x A'; L N" x A"; E A, where N and A represent the number of defects and the maximum size of the defect, N' and A' represent the number of imperfections on the coating and their maximum size, N and A represent the number of scratches allowed and their maximum width and A represents the maximum size of an edge chip (a defect on the rim of the optical element).

-A scratch in this case is defined as a defect longer than 2 mm.
 Only the first part of the characterization, N x A, is mandatory.
 The rest of the details can be omitted.

-A and A' are given as the square root of the area of the defect and are indicated by discrete values from the series: 4,2.5,1.6,1,0.63,0.4,0.25.
+A and A' are given as the square root of the area of the defect, in millimeters.
+These are indicated by discrete values from the series: 4, 2.5, 1.6, 1, 0.63, 0.4, 0.25, ...
+A" is the width of the widest allowed scratch, in mm.
+A scratch in this case is defined as a defect longer than 2 mm.

-In addition to the limits on the number of defects and their size, the total area of all imperfections must not exceed A*N^{2}.
+In addition to the limits on the number of defects and their size, the total area of all imperfections must not exceed A×N^{2}.
 Long defects (scratches) are summed up by their width, independent of length.
 There is no limit on the number of edge chips, and the concentration of imperfections is limited by the rule that at most 20% of the defects, allowance can be concentrated in an area of 5% of the clear aperture.

 A fundamental advantage of ISO is a relatively simple translation between the percentage of light scattered from a surface and the characterization of its surface, according to the formula: